Sonderkommando Rote Kapelle: Amsterdam

 On 25 July 1942, the Dutch agent Maurice Peper was arrested by Piepe in Brussels.
 Between late 1940 and July 1942, Peper worked first for Gurevich and then Jeffremov as courier who operated between Johann Wenzel in Brussels and Anton Winterink in Amsterdam.
 He was betrayed by Jeffremov, who informed the Sonderkommando of a covert meeting, known as a treff that was to take place in a Brussels street by Peper and Hermann Isbutzki.
 Peper agreed to work for the Sonderkommando after being tortured and revealed that he was to meet Anton Winterink a few days later in Amsterdam.
 Piepe escorted Peper to Amsterdam who allowed Peper to attend the meeting.
 On 18 or 19 August 1942 (sources vary), Winterink was arrested by Piepe at the meeting in cafe in Amsterdam.
 A total of 17 people from Winterink's group were arrested and a radio transmitter was seized from Winterink's apartment.
 Winterink was taken to Brussels where he was tortured for two weeks before he agreed to work for the Sonderkommando.
 On 22 September 1942, Winterink began a funkspiel operation under the name "Beam Tanne.

 Peper also betrayed Augustin Sésée, the reserve radio operator in the Jeffremov network, who was arrested in August 1942.
 Sésée was initially sent to Saint-Gilles prison in Brussels and then taken to Berlin where he was beheaded in January 1944.
+Peper was sent to Plötzensee Prison where he was executed on 28 July 1943.